44yyyy/SOAR-EDR-Project/README.md

 ### Part 1: Making the Playbook

 Before implementation, it was essential to develop a diagram of a hypothetical Incident Response Playbook so that I could easily visualize the interactions between the computer, user, LimaCharlie, Tines, Slack, Email, and the security team.
-This diagram clarified the end-to-end workflow—from threat detection to automated response—and served as a blueprint for building the integration.
+This diagram clarified the end-to-end workflow and served as a blueprint for future building.

 ![alt text](Playbook.jpg)